Nina Kajzba

-Nina Kajzba (born 4 April 2004) is a Slovenian footballer who plays as a forward for Italian club Parma and the Slovenia national team.
-She previously played for Pomurje before her move to Italy.
+Nina Kajzba (born 4 April 2004) is a Slovenian footballer who plays as a forward for Swiss Super League club Zürich Frauen and the Slovenia national team.

 Club career

 Kajzba played for Pomurje in the 2020–21 UEFA Women's Champions League.

+In July 2026, Kajzba joined Swiss Super League club Zürich Frauen from Parma.

 International career

 Kajzba made her senior debut for Slovenia on 13 April 2021 during a 5–0 friendly home win over Slovakia.